k21971/EvilHack/doc/evilhack-changelog.md

   an object property
 - Fix: livelogging when Kathryn the Ice Queen is defeated while hallucinating
 - Crowned infidel receives sleep resistance
+- Fix: dragon-scaled armor that was lit would still shine after taken off